Privacy Policy

 You have the following rights regarding medical information we maintain about you:

 To inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to our Privacy Officer at the address below.
 If you request a copy of the information, we have 30 days to respond to your request and we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
-Copies of PHI may be given to you in any form that you request, including electronic (MS Word, Excel, text, HTML or PDF).
+Copies of PHI may be given to you in any form that you request, as long as it is reasonably available to our clinic, including electronic (MS Word, Excel, text, HTML or PDF).

 We may deny your request to inspect and copy in certain very limited circumstances.
 In some circumstances, if you are denied access to medical information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by Northern Nevada HOPES will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.